-The objective of Practical Design is to maximize improvements to the transportation system by focusing resources on improvements and project needs that deliver the highest return on investment.
+Practical Design improves transportation systems by focusing resources on needs that deliver the highest return on investment.
 The Practical Design philosophy requires critical thinking and sound engineering judgment to achieve the best system improvements, while maintaining a safe and efficient transportation system.
 Important aspects include:

-The basic purpose of any developer initiated highway project is to provide safe and reliable access to the development for all roadway users.
-While land use decisions have been delegated to the local governments, the SHA may require roadway improvements to mitigate the impact of the development on the safety and operation of the surrounding roadway network.
-Improvements should be roughly proportional to the proposed development’s impact.
-The SHA should work with the local jurisdiction to determine mitigation acceptable to both parties.
+The basic purpose of any developer-initiated highway project is to provide safe and reliable access to the development for all roadway users.
+While land use decisions have been delegated to the local governments, MDOT SHA may require roadway improvements to mitigate the impact of development on the safety and operation of the surrounding roadway network.
+Improvements should be proportional to the proposed development’s impact.
+MDOT SHA works with local jurisdictions to determine mitigations that are acceptable to all parties.

 All improvements shall provide for increased safety and access for pedestrians and bicycle traffic in a manner acceptable to the Administration per COMAR 11.04.05.03.
 All required roadway improvements must also be completed in accordance with Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.

 Once the basic scope of work has been determined the design work can begin.
-Within SHA R/W, all work and materials shall conform to AASHTO criteria as well as Administration specifications, standards, and addenda current at the time of the permit grant.
+Within the MDOT SHA right of way (R/W), all work and materials must conform to AASHTO criteria as well as Administration specifications, standards, and addenda current at the time of the permit grant.
 The design work should focus on safety and operational performance and the project purpose and need.
 Design variations and exceptions may be necessary to support the project purpose and need based on safety and operational performance.
 Documentation must be provided to support these variations.

 707 North Calvert Street